hanya/pyuno3ext/README.md

 It has some problems when other module uses the same way.
 Import hook is introduced by importlib module on Python 3.1.
 We should be use to import UNO values.

 hasModule() and getModuleElementNames() methods are introduced to get required information about UNO modules in pyuno.

-See uno.py more detail.
+There is no changes on existing import such as:

+    from com.sun.star.beans import PropertyValue

+You could import the following things of UNO in the former PyUNO:

+* interface
+* struct
+* exception
+* enum value
+* constant value
+* type

+Additionally, you can import the following values:

+* module
+* service for constructor
+* singleton
+* enum
+* constants group

-New import hook allows to import module defined in IDL as Python module.
+New import hook allows you to import module defined in IDL as Python module.
 For example, com.sun.star.beans module can be imported as follows:

     import com.sun.star.beans

 and its sub elements can be accessed as its attribute.

     pv = com.sun.star.beans.PropertyValue()

-When enum or constants is requested, it can be imported as modules.
+When enum or constants group is requested, it can be imported as modules.
 And its value elements are accessible as module attributes.

     import com.sun.star.awt.PosSize as PosSize